-Her debut album, When You Go, will be released January 18, 2019.
-The EP features five tracks, all of which were penned by the artist and are a meditation on life in the mountains—a place, as echoed in the title track, that "you can't leave […] when you go."
+Her debut EP, When You Go, released January 18, 2019, features five tracks, all of which were penned by the artist and are a meditation on life in the mountains—a place, as echoed in the title track, that "you can't leave […] when you go."

 "Most of these songs were recorded at Appalshop, in Letcher County, where I'm from.
 I'm really happy it worked out that way," says the singer/songwriter.

 The album was produced by Britton Patrick Morgan of Louisville and benefits from the fine musicianship of Ellie Miller, Taylor Shuck, and Dave Roe, who played bass on the road with Johnny Cash.